 F for degrees Fahrenheit.
 If you wish to do a temperature unit conversion from

 C you need to reverse the formula.
-The result should look something like:
+The result should look like this :

 C as you desired.

-A very interesting question many of you might have is "how can you actually measure temperature?" or conversely "how do temperature sensors work?" and the key to answering that is in the first section: through the effects on other variables like pressure, volume, electrical resistance of a wire...
-Since temperature is really average velocity of molecules and atoms, measuring it directly is practically impossible, but we can very easily measure the effects of temperature in other properties of a material.
+A very interesting question many of you might have is "how can you actually measure temperature?" or conversely "how do temperature sensors work?"
+The key to answering these questions is in the first section: through the effects on other variables like pressure, volume, electrical resistance of a wire...
+Since temperature is really the average velocity of molecules and atoms, measuring it directly is practically impossible, but we can very easily measure the effects of temperature in other properties of a material.

-One of the most common ways to measure it, or at least one of the oldest is through thermal expansion.
+One of the most common ways to measure it, or at least one of the oldest, is through thermal expansion.
 Since most materials will enlarge as temperature rises, one can carefully design a container or a table of calibrated markings that can translate from size (typically volume of length) into temperature.
-This is how mercury and alcohol thermometers work. this method has some limitations like the temperature range, and the need to be in contact with the heat source to determine its temperature and, most notably in our day and age, it is really hard to get any kind of electrical or digital reading our of it.
+This is how mercury and alcohol thermometers work.
+This method has some limitations like the temperature range, the need to be in contact with the heat source to determine its temperature, and, most notably in our day and age, it is really hard to get any kind of electrical or digital reading of it.

-Just to name a few of the most widely used effects there is the hall effect, the voltage drop within a material (connected to electrical resistance via ohm's law), or Seebeck effect (which is how thermocouple temperature sensors work).
-These are effects that can be track down to the mobility of electrons in a material, or conversely their drift velocity, which is a fundamental property of a material and depends strongly and directly on temperature being the vibration of atoms and molecules.
+The most widely used effects include the Hall effect, the voltage drop within a material, or Seebeck effect (which is how thermocouple temperature sensors work).
+These effects can be tracked down to the mobility of electrons in a material, or conversely their drift velocity, which is a fundamental property of a material and depends strongly and directly on temperature, being the vibration of its atoms and molecules.

-Another way to measure temperature using its effects on other phenomena is how starts outer temperature is measured: using the Stefan-Boltzmann law and Wien's law.
-These law relates the energy of a photon (and corresponding de Broglie's wavelength, that is the color of light, emitted by an object an its temperature.
-And is why the color of light bulbs is often measured using the kelvin temperature scale.
-This technique is how scientists measure the temperature of a black hole and other celestial objects, provided that there is not redshift effect occurring on the way, or provided that we correct for them.
+Another way to measure temperature using its effects on other phenomena is how the outer temperature of stars is measured: using the Stefan-Boltzmann law and Wien's law.
+These laws relate the energy of a photon (and the corresponding de Broglie's wavelength), that is the color of the light emitted by an object at a certain temperature.
+This is why the color of light bulbs are often measured using the Kelvin temperature scale.
+This technique is how scientists measure the temperature of a black hole and other celestial objects, provided that there is no redshift effect occurring on the way, or provided that we correct for it.
 This last method is very closely related to how infra-red gun-shaped thermometers work, too.

-Certainly there are other thermodynamic processes such as Carnot efficiency that could be used for this purpose.
-We could even use the Doppler effect and the speed of sound; however, it is not a very efficient or effective way to do it, which is why generally only electrical or quantum effects are used to measure normal temperatures that we encounter on a regular day.
+Certainly, there are other thermodynamic processes, such as Carnot efficiency, that could be used for this purpose.
+We could even use the Doppler effect and the speed of sound formula; however, it is not a very efficient or effective way to do measure temperature, which is why generally only electrical or quantum effects are used to measure normal temperatures that we encounter on an everyday basis.

-In any case, the temperature is a very relevant quantity for us and we have pretty much mastered the 'art' of measuring it.
-Even if there is still a long way to go before all the world agrees on which is the best unit to use, at least for our everyday life.
+In any case, the temperature is a very relevant measurement and we have pretty much mastered the 'art' of measuring it.
+Even if there is still a long way to go before the whole world agrees on which unit is the best - at least for our everyday lives.